David Keilin

-David Keilin FRS (21 March 1887 – 27 February 1963) was a Jewish scientist focusing mainly on entomology.
+David Keilin FRS (21 March 1887 – 27 February 1963) was a British Jewish scientist focusing mainly on entomology.

 Background and education

 He was born in Moscow in 1887 and his family returned to Warsaw early in his youth.
 He did not attend school until age ten due to ill health and asthma.
 Only seven years later, in 1904, he enrolled in the University of Liège.
 He later studied at Magdalene College, Cambridge, and became a British citizen.

 Career

 Keilin became research assistant to George Nuttall, first Quick Professor of Biology at the University of Cambridge, in 1915, and spent the rest of his career there, succeeding Nuttall as Quick Professor and director of the Molteno Institute in 1931.
-He retired in 1952.
+He retired in 1962.

 He made extensive contributions to entomology and parasitology during his career.
 He published thirty-nine papers between 1914 and 1923 on the reproduction of lice, the life-cycle of the horse bot-fly, the respiratory adaptations in fly larvae, and other subjects.

 He is most known for his research and rediscovery of cytochrome in the 1920s (he invented the name).
 It had been discovered by C. A. MacMunn in 1884, but that discovery had been forgotten or misunderstood.